hey-api/openapi-ts/.changeset/weak-ghosts-poke.md

 '@hey-api/openapi-ts': minor
 ---

-feat: add raw operationId to methodNameBuilder
+feat: pass the Operation object to methodNameBuilder